robvk/dh-dev-application/README.md

 # dh-dev-application
 Application for DatHuis trying to convince them I know what I am doing!
 Here goes...

 I've tried to think of the high-level choices that have been made and answering them in this readme.
-In certain parts of the code I have also added a 'CONSIDERATION' comment for smaller considerations that I had while building.
+In certain parts of the code I have also added comments for smaller considerations that I had while building.
 Hopefully this gives a little insight into why I did certain things.
 If I missed something or you want to discuss something then feel free to ask!

 ## Quick start guide
 In the main directory (dh-dev-application):